alexwkleung/NASA-libcurl-CLI/README.md

 Here are the steps that will be executed in order:

-1) Choose an option (apod, neo-feed, donki-sep, insight, etc)
+1) Choose an option (apod, neo-feed, donki-sep, insight, etc).

 2) Enter the required fields to specifiy the API query if applicable.